coolgui229/Plant-Disease-Detection/ReadMe.md

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you'd like to improve.

-## Contact
-For inquiries, reach out at ananya.sakhalkar11@gmail.com or open an issue in the repository.